From BR Bullpen

 - League: International League 1963; Pacific Coast League 1964-1965; Texas League 1966-present

 - Affiliation: Philadelphia Phillies 1963-1965; St. Louis Cardinals 1966-2000; Anaheim Angels 2001-2004; Los Angeles Angels of Anaheim 2005-2016; Seattle Mariners 2017-present

 - Ballpark: Ray Winder Field (Travelers Field until 1966) 1963-2006; Dickey-Stephens Park 2007-present

-The Arkansas Travelers are the AA affiliate of the Los Angeles Angels in the Texas League, based in Little Rock, Arkansas.
-They have been affiliated with the Angels since 2001.
+The Arkansas Travelers are the AA affiliate of the Seattle Mariners in the Texas League, based in Little Rock, Arkansas.
+They became affiliated with the Mariners in 2017, after having been in the Anaheim and Los Angeles Angels system since 2001.

 Year-by-Year Record